BoxyBSD

 The path /usr/local/share/certs/cloudflare/ is not standard; I chose it.

 To access IPv4-only services like GitHub from an IPv6-only VPS, you need a so-called “IPv6 transition mechanism”.
-A public NAT64 service can be used by configuring its DNS64 servers in /etc/resolv.conf.
+A public NAT64 service could be used by configuring its DNS64 servers in /etc/resolv.conf.
 DNS64 synthesizes AAAA (IPv6) records from A (IPv4) records, allowing IPv6-only clients to connect to IPv4-only servers through the NAT64 gateway.

 nameserver 2a00:1098:2c::1